port-labs/port-docs/docs/platform-overview/self-service-actions/setting-self-service-actions-in-port.md

 - `entity` - This is the entity the run is executed on (in the case of `DAY-2` or `DELETE`, for `CREATE` it will be `null`)
 - `action` - This is the definition of the action that was triggered, it includes all of the action configuration, including the expected `userInputs`, `description`, etc...
-- `properties` - This is the properties object generated from the `userInputs` used when triggering the action
+- `properties` - This key includes the values provided by the developer when executing the action, the keys in this object match the keys defined under the `userInputs` key in the action definition

 Here is an example `payload` object for a `CREATE` action: